huggingface/blog/autoformer.md

 Next, we will present the new Autoformer model along with the DLinear model.
 We will showcase how to compare them on the Traffic dataset from the table above, and provide explanations for the results we obtained.

+**TL;DR:** A simple linear model, while advantageous in certain cases, has no capacity to incorporate covariates compared to more complex models like transformers.

 ## Autoformer - Under The Hood

 Autoformer builds upon the traditional method of decomposing time series into seasonality and trend-cycle components.
 This is achieved through the incorporation of a _Decomposition Layer_, which enhances the model's ability to capture these components accurately.
 Moreover, Autoformer introduces an innovative auto-correlation mechanism that replaces the standard self-attention used in the vanilla transformer.
 This mechanism enables the model to utilize period-based dependencies in the attention, thus improving the overall performance.